privacyguides/privacyguides.org/collections/_pages/providers/dns.md

 ## When to use encrypted DNS?

 <p>
+  HTTPS already provides security from anyone modifying Normal cleartext DNS by requiring the websites to have a valid TLS certificate, although anyone can still see which domains you visited.
+But that is the case with Encrypted DNS too.
+As an adversary can use <a href="https://madaidans-insecurities.github.io/encrypted-dns.html#sni">SNI</a>,<a href="https://madaidans-insecurities.github.io/encrypted-dns.html#ocsp">OCSP</a> or <a href="https://madaidans-insecurities.github.io/encrypted-dns.html#ip-addresses">IP Addresses</a> of websites to know that anyway.

+  Which is to say, Encrypted DNS alone doesn't provide any real privacy or security benefits.

+  But in case you decide to use Encrypted DNS over Normal DNS.
+We recommend the natively supported methods over third party apps.

   Use the flowchart to find out if you need to use Encrypted DNS Resolvers or change your current DNS provider.
 </p>